uoowuo/plantrunes/README.md

-Task: create a simple writing system to write down agricultural activities & events quickly and easily, assuming a particular setup.
+Task: create a simple writing system to write down kitchen-scale agricultural activities & events quickly and easily.

 Requirements:
 - Usable in single color on any paper